hzoo/hopeinsource.com/season-2/open-knowledge.md

 [30:15] **Shawn**: Chronological means, okay, things that are three months ago, no longer relevant.
 So let's just delete all this stuff.
 So let's just like, keep it fresh.
 So that was essentially what I was doing there.

-[30:25] **Shawn**: And then it became concurrent react and became not so fresh anymore, so I just turned it into notes.
-And these were the unofficial documentation for confined reacts, and then they actually released the beta.
+[30:25] **Shawn**: And then it became Concurrent React and became not so fresh anymore, so I just turned it into notes.
+And these were the unofficial documentation for Concurrent React, and then they actually released the beta.
 So then I archived it.

 [30:35] **Shawn**: And it's good to have projects that end.
 It's good to give closure to yourself, but then also to the people who might see it in future and go like, is this still maintained?